markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 <!-- > **Build up showing need of conditional for `alert()` removed due to word count:** -->

 ## Reflection
 Great job!
 We now have a game that is playable and nearly complete in regards to our MVP.
-We are making excellent progress in our Game Jam so far.
+We are making excellent progress in our game jam so far.
 Seeing that we still have some time left, let's add some interesting game play features to increase game complexity and randomness since a predictable game can be a bit boring.
-This will go over well with the Game Jam judges since at the end of the day more engagement is a key metric for any game.
+This will go over well with the game jam judges since at the end of the day more engagement is a key metric for any game.
 Before we continue, let's review some of the key concepts we have covered so far in this lesson.

 We learned some of the basic building blocks of JavaScript and how to implement them in an application.
   * Arrays are data structures similar to an ordered list that allows storage of data at numeric indexes.